Content on this page was generated by AI and has not been manually reviewed.

 Are there known speed issues with ProtonVPN on certain routers?

 Some routers with limited CPU power or older firmware might bottleneck VPN throughput.
 Ensuring you have a capable router and updated firmware helps minimize slowdowns.
+How to turn off vpn on edge 2026

 Is ProtonVPN good for 4K streaming?